janlay/text-builder/README.md

 ```
 text-builder
 ```
-which use STDIN as input and output to STDOUT.
+which uses STDIN as input and outputs to STDOUT.

 For most cases, you may want to:
 ```